 - Ledger I/O: The number of bytes read from or written to the ledger.

 - Transaction size: The size of the transaction submitted to the network in bytes.

 - Events & return value size: The size of the events produced by the contract and the return value of the top-level contract function.
 Both events and return value are included in transaction metadata.

-- Ledger space rent: The payment for the ledger entry rent bumps and rent payments for increasing ledger entry size.
-Refer to the state expiration section for more information about rent in Soroban.
+- Ledger space rent: The payment for the ledger entry TTL extensions (i.e. rent payments) and rent payments for increasing ledger entry size.
+Refer to the state archival section for more information about rent in Soroban.